Frequently Asked Questions - FAQ's

 **DPS does not have a "GT test" to determine giftedness.
 In kindergarten, second and sixth grades, GT teachers administer a cognitive screener to every child in those grade levels.
 This cognitive screener is called the NNAT (Naglieri Nonverbal Ability Test) and is given by me in classrooms each Fall.
 In addition, parents can apply for GT Magnet school testing - this testing includes the Cognitive Abilities Test (CogAT), is also administered by me and is given in the Fall as well.
 Both of these cognitive tests can be/are used in the collection of evidence in the GT/HGT identification process.
 No one test can determine giftedness - it MUST come from a body of cognitive/assessment based evidence over time.

 "I missed the first round of GT Magnet testing...is it too late?"

 No!
-The DPS GT department administers a second round of testing in the Spring - please see the link below for more information and/or to nominate your child for this testing (copy and paste into your browser).
+The DPS GT department administers a second round of testing in the Spring - please see the DPS GT website below for more information.

 "My child was determined Magnet Eligible...what does this mean?"

 A child is determined "magnet eligible" based on scores of 97% or higher on one of the two cognitive tests above (NNAT or CogAT).
 Magnet eligibility is determined by the DPS GT department team, not by GT teachers/schools.
 Magnet eligibility (ME) means that your child has the potential of a Highly Gifted (HGT) identification and a body of evidence needs to collected over time (usually a year or more) - GT/HGT identifications can ONLY occur through a collection of a body of evidence.